pzelnip/www.codependentcodr.com/content/starship.md

 variables that get populated with values that are relevant to that module (in this case `$path` ends up being the full path of the current working directory).
 The brackets that follow a text group specify a `style string`.
-You might wonder "but isn't that what the `style` setting is for?
+You might wonder "but isn't that what the `style` setting is for?"
 And yes, but essentially the `style` setting defines the "default" style within a module, and style strings within the format can override that.
 In this case, `$style` corresponds to the `style` setting defined in the configuration for the module